What you need to get started: Crochet

 Growing up here in the UK we always called this wool. but as that can be confusing - not all 'wool' is made from wool - I've got in the habit of saying yarn instead.

-You can spend a little or spend a lot but as a beginner you want an inexpensive, smooth, light coloured acrylic yarn in a Double Knitting, light worsted, worsted or 8 ply (what the yarn weight is called varies round the world).
+You can spend a little or spend a lot on yarn but as a beginner you want an inexpensive, smooth, light coloured acrylic yarn in a Double Knitting, light worsted, worsted or 8 ply (what the yarn weight is called varies round the world).
 Beautiful handspun yarns, cottons and yarns with textures will come later.
-As a beginner you want simple and plain.
-You will be undoing (called frogging in the crochet world 'cos you 'rippit rippit' out!) lots of times and you don't want to be worrying about how much your yarn cost.
+As a beginner you want simple, plain and cheap.
+You will be undoing (called frogging in the crochet world 'cos you 'rippit rippit' out!
+Find out more crochet “code” ) lots of times and you don't want to be worrying about how much your yarn cost.
 I'd recommend a plain colour too, it's just easier to see your stitches, and talking of seeing your stitches, definitely stay away from black or navy to start with.
 Something similar to this is ideal:

 Crochet Hooks